SomeoneElseOSM/SomeoneElse-map/about.md

 * GPS - GPS traces that have been uploaded to OpenStreetMap.
 * Current flooding - Using up-to-date Environment Agency data, show when certain footpaths and other areas are flooded.
 See [here](https://www.openstreetmap.org/user/SomeoneElse/diary/398374).
 * LA PRoW - English and Welsh local authority rights-of-way data, from rowmaps.com (where licence permits).
 See [this message](https://lists.openstreetmap.org/pipermail/talk-gb/2021-December/028217.html).
+* No vis paths - paths that aren't designated as England/Wales public rights of way that aren't particular visible or are particularly demanding.

 ## Can I use this map?